Gracedave1/export-performance-analytics/README.md

 ### ✅ Data Cleaning
 - Removal of duplicates and blank rows
-- Standardization of naming conventions (e.g., product names, country codes)
+- Standardization of naming conventions
 - Handling of missing or inconsistent data entries

 ### 🔄 Data Transformation
-- Use of formulas like `IF`, `VLOOKUP`, `INDEX/MATCH`, `TEXT`, `SUMIFS`, and `FILTER`
+- Use of formulas like `SUM`, and `FILTER`
-- Date formatting and categorization (e.g., by year, quarter, month)
+- Date formatting
-- Derivation of calculated fields such as profit margins, unit price, etc.

 ### 📊 Dashboarding
 - Interactive Pivot Tables and Pivot Charts
-- Slicers for easy filtering by year, region, or product
+- Slicers for easy filtering by region, or product
-- Conditional formatting for trend highlighting
 - Clean and intuitive layout for stakeholder usability

 ---